Important! Sorry we’re full for this year, please apply again in January, when we’ll be recruiting volunteers for 2025

 Further Information

 Please note we have delicate drains.
 Don’t put coffee grounds or anything else down the sink.
-You can put small amounts of loo paper in the toilet, but please nothing else.
+Absolutely no loo paper in the toilet!

 Our water is metered, so please conserve as much as possible.
 Use plugs in the sink to wash dishes and put used water on the plants.